Skip to main content

 $$ t := t{finality} + t{submission} + t_{dispute window} $$

 Relayers can choose to combine tfinalityt_{finality} and tdisputewindowt_ {dispute window}, at the risk of needing to dispute their own submissions.
-This improves UX but brings in a significant risk to the relayer, and in practise is not performed.
+This improves UX however, introduces a significant risk to the relayer, and in practice is not performed.

 Economic Risks in Trusted Bridging

-The IBC protocol solves the issue of secure cross-chain communication, but it was originally only implemented for Cosmos SDK chain.
-The problem is that it needs to be implemented on non-Cosmos SDK chains.
+The IBC protocol solves the issue of secure cross-chain communication, but it was originally only implemented for Cosmos SDK chains using the Tendermint consensus.

 Picasso fixes this.